Rock-n-Prog/nuxt3-template/CONTRIBUTING.md

 ### Project board

-Issues must be placed on the [project board](https://github.com/ExiledNarwal28/space-elevator/projects/1).
+Issues must be placed on the [project board](https://github.com/orgs/Rock-n-Prog/projects/1).
 There are 5 columns in this board :

-- Maybe : Optionnal issues to improve the codebase but with no direct value to the main features
+- To groom : Issues not yet marked as "To do"
 - To do : Issues that must be done to deliver the current iteration
 - In progress : Self-explanatory
 - Under review : Issues currently in review or waiting to be merged